slemasne/mynotes/csharp.md

 * It cannot have a return type (like `int` or `void`)
 * The constructor is called when the object is created.
 * All classes have constructors by default.
 If you do not define one, then C# creates one for you.
 However that means you cannot set initial values for fields.

+## Encapsulation

+> Encapsulation - this is the bundling of data along with the methods which operate on that data.
+It is used to hide values inside a class preventing direct access by unauthorised parties.